-Administrative Services Only (ASO) Health Plans with WPS
+Administrative Services Only (ASO) Health Plans with WPS, powered by Auxiant

 WPS, powered by Auxiant, works with The Alliance to offer employers Administrative Services Only (ASO) health plans.
 ASO health plans wrap The Alliance’s Smarter Networks with new coverage to offer employers even more provider options.

-ASO health plans from WPS offer a turnkey solution of more than 30 Stop-Loss partners, 27 Pharmacy Benefit Management (PBM) services, and chronic condition management.
+ASO health plans from WPS, powered by Auxiant, offer a turnkey solution of more than 30 Stop-Loss partners, 27 Pharmacy Benefit Management (PBM) services, care management, and health care navigation programs.

-Additionally, your employees will enjoy excellent customer service from their ASO health plan, including care management to better manage their own health, a dedicated nurse line to help them navigate the health care system, and a first-class call center team.
+Additionally, your employees will enjoy excellent customer service from their ASO health plan, including a local first-class center call team, care management to better manage their own health, and a dedicated nurse line to help them navigate the health care system.

 Other ASO health plan features include:

 - Cost containment to help protect your bottom line